top of page

 Final resting place of the Argonaut in the English Channel, Google Earth segment with annotations

-Swimming on, you'll see the stern section with the poop deck emerge out of the murky water, still relatively intact and upright, remains of bollards, deck machinery and fittings still identifiable on deck.
+Swimming on, you'll see the stern section with the quarter deck emerge out of the murky water, still relatively intact and upright, remains of bollards, deck machinery and fittings still identifiable on deck.
 These silted deck planks would have seen many a leisurely promenade or jovial game of cricket, potatoes race or bucket quoits take place in its time but now only crabs, congers and shoaling fish roam here.
-Descending over the back of the stern where the flagpole once proudly flew the Union Jack, you’ll see the large 4ft-square window frames of the stern castle cabins which you can actually swim into, if you dare.
+Descending over the back of the stern where the flagpole once proudly flew the Union Jack, you’ll see the large four-foot-square window frames of the ladies salon which you can actually swim into, if you dare.
 And if you know where to look above those windows, you may still be able to wipe some of the silt away and make out the nameplate: ARGONAUT

 Ship of Many Names